CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

   + **Examine the Security Certificate**: Check the website's security certificate by clicking on the padlock icon in the address bar.
 A mismatch or untrusted certificate may indicate a phishing site.

   + **Use Security Software**: Employ reliable antivirus and anti-phishing software to provide an additional layer of protection.

+  + **Use Multi-Factor Authentication (MFA)**: Even if a user's password is compromised through phishing or other means, an additional factor (such as a temporary code from a mobile app or a fingerprint) is needed for access.